factorio

 Bot filter inserter

-After a while I noticed a problem: waves of biter attacks were burning through my bots.
-I needed a way to monitor my bot levels and request a stock-up when they reached cricital levels.
+After a while, I noticed a problem: waves of biter attacks were burning through my bots.
+I needed a way to monitor my bot levels and request a stock-up when they reached critical levels.
 Enter the two additional decider combinators on the left.
-Both are wired up to the roboport to check the bot-stats and both will output [tick] 1 when their conditions are true [construction bots] > 50 and [logistic bots > 50].
+Both are wired to the roboport to check the bot stats, and both will output tick: 1 when their conditions are true (construction bots > 50 and logistic bots > 50).

 Bot combinator conditions

-No changes to the train stop condition [tick] != 12 is needed.
-The train station will be auto disabled when:
+No changes to the train stop’s tick != 12 condition are needed.
+The train station will be automatically disabled when:

 Train stacker

-I was reaching throughput capacity of a single train and decided to add multiple.
-Simple right?
+I was reaching the throughput capacity of a single train and decided to add more.
+Simple, right?

 Stacker